d2l-ai/d2l-en/chapter_introduction/index.md

   in the computer vision aspect of these problems.
   The rest is heavily tuned by engineers.

 Again, the above list barely scratches the surface of where machine learning has impacted practical applications.
 For instance, robotics, logistics, computational biology, particle physics, and astronomy owe some of their most impressive recent advances at least in parts to machine learning.
-ML is thus becoming a ubiquitous tool for engineers and scientists.
+Machine learning is thus becoming a ubiquitous tool for engineers and scientists.

 Frequently, the question of the AI apocalypse, or the AI singularity has been raised in non-technical articles on AI.